Heinlenville: Legacy

 Three buildings considered part of Heinlenville remain standing across Sixth Street from the former Heinlen property.
 These buildings have served the Chinese, Japanese, and Filipino communities at various times.
 In 1991, the Ng Shing Gung temple was reconstructed in History Park in San Jose and is now a museum containing artifacts from Heinlenville.

 In 2006, the city closed its corporation yard, consolidating operations at a new Central Service Yard next to Municipal Stadium.
 In March 2008, the Anthropological Studies Center at Sonoma State University partnered with the Redevelopment Agency of San Jose to conduct an archaeological excavation of the former Heinlenville site.

 Bilingual plaques at Heinlenville Park commemorate Heinlenville and other San Jose Chinatowns.

 In 2012, the San Jose Public Art Program partnered with Rasteroids Design on the Japantown Mural Project, which adorned the former corporation yard's perimeter fence with murals from local artists.
 Murals included references to Heinlenville.
 In 2017, the city sold the corporation yard property to Shea Properties and Ivanhoé Cambridge to redevelop 3.8 acre of it into an apartment complex.
 The remainder of the property was to be developed into a park and arts center.
 In 2020, the San Jose City Council chose to name the park after Heinlen instead of "Sakura".
 On October 10, 2023, Mayor Matt Mahan dedicated Heinlenville Park with a few hundred people in attendance.
 The hardscape park provides space for community events and features artwork and plaques to honor both the Chinese community and Heinlen's benevolence.

+In 2026, the San Jose City Council approved a plan for a Bill Kee Park in southwestern San Jose.
+Kee led the 1945 effort to spare the Ng Shing Gung temple from demolition.